You have spent hours sitting in the chair at the hair salon so that you can achieve the beautiful hair color you desire.

 Firstly make sure you apply sunblock where your hair parts and in any area of your scalp where your hair is thinning.

-Secondly dampen your hair and apply a hair sunscreen working the product through from your roots to the ends of your hair.
+Always apply your hair sunscreen on damp hair by working the product through from your roots to the ends of your hair.

 And just like sunscreen for your body make sure that you apply it frequently.